dengqi105/Correlation-algorithms/README.md

 # CE
-A code for a Chinese paper
+Code for a Chinese paper being prepared for submission

-Since the original data was not available, another dataset was used to validate the proposed method
+Since the original data is not available, SEU dataset is utilised to to validate the proposed method.

 https://github.com/cathysiyu/Mechanical-datasets/tree/master/gearbox